I went to collect eggs yesterday and found a dwarf egg sitting in the nest boxes along with the regular size eggs.

 Tiny or miniature size eggs in standard size hens are the natural result when a small bit of reproductive tissue or other small foreign mass enters the hen’s oviduct and triggers the regular formation of an egg.

-Inside the hen’s body the bit of tissue is treated exactly like a normal yolk and is swathed and enveloped in albumen, membranes and a shell and is eventually passed from the hen’s body.
+Inside the hen’s body the bit of tissue or foreign mass is treated exactly like a normal yolk.
+It is swathed and enveloped in albumen, membranes and a shell and is eventually passed from the hen’s body.
 When it is laid it looks just like a regular chicken egg except that it is very little and teeny.

 These types of malformed eggs have been known for centuries as a ‘Cock Egg’.
 Most often these little eggs contain only the white of the egg and no yolk.
 Usually the shells are harder to break than that of a normal egg.